my-rds-store/my_study/source/english/bbc/six_minute_english/why_is_super_mario_so_popular.rst

     Here is Keza Macdonald speaking again with Peter White, on BBC World Service programme, You and Yours, explaining why Mario is just so popular and what makes the original game so satisfying to play.

 Keza MacDonald
     It’s just such a joy to play.
 It's running and jumping, and it's the joy of movement.
-When, when you play, even the original Super Mario Bros, you just feel this sense of joy in your movement, and it's one of the greatest games ever made.
+When, when you play, even the original Super Mario Bros [#f21]_ , you just feel this sense of joy in your movement, and it's one of the greatest games ever made.
 And a lot of games from 35 years ago are basically unplayable now.
 They might have been a step to something greater, but Mario was one of those few that really holds up today as it did then.

 Rob
     Keza Macdonald said that some games from 35 years ago are unplayable – so, not possible to play them.